 We are also calling for the AER to introduce additional indicators covering remote disconnection of customers for non-payment.
 The proposed acceleration of the smart meter roll-out may lead to retailers remotely disconnecting customers without any involvement of the distributor.
-It will be important to have visibility of the number of remote disconnections, as compared to distributor disconnections, in order to monitor whether there is increased frequency and number of disconnections occurring remotely, as compared to current and historical distributor disconnections.
+It will be important to have visibility of the number of remote disconnections, as compared to distributor disconnections, in order to monitor whether there is increased frequency and number of disconnections.
 This data will also be useful should the knock to stay connected program be introduced more broadly, where the distributor is an essential part of that 'safety-net' process.